Chevrolet Astro: First generation (1985–1994)

 In 1992, a new optional door form was introduced, colloquially known as Dutch doors.
 This form was two bi-parting doors with a flip-up window above.
 Previously, Astro and Safari vans were equipped only with bi-parting doors.
-An optional 4.3 L (RPO L35) engine with central port injection and a balance shaft was phased in.
+An optional 4.3L V6 (RPO L35) engine with central port injection and a balance shaft was phased in.

 In 1993, the electronically controlled 4L60E 4-speed automatic transmission with overdrive became standard as the sole transmission offering.
 As with many other 1993 model year GM vehicles, Scotchgard fabric protection also became a standard feature on Astro vans equipped with cloth seats.
-1994 also saw the addition of three new exterior paint colors.
+1994 saw the addition of three new exterior paint colors.
 These colors were Indigo Blue Metallic (#39), Light Quasar Blue Metallic (#20), and Medium Quasar Blue Metallic (#80).
+The Astro and Safari also received center high mount stop lamps for 1994, which had been mandated on light trucks for the model year.